MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-multiple-virtual-network-interfaces-configuration.md

 When you add multiple network interfaces to a Linux VM, you have to create routing rules.
 These rules enable the VM to send and receive traffic that belongs to a specific network interface.
 Otherwise, traffic can't be processed correctly.
 For example, traffic that belongs to *eth1* can't be processed correctly by the defined default route.

-> [!IMPORTANT]
-> Run all the commands in the following sections by using root privileges (by switching to the root or by using the `sudo` command utility).
+The following sections provides the required configuration for two network interfaces to work in Linux VMs that run the most common Linux distributions.
+Run all the commands in the following sections by using root privileges (by switching to the root or by using the `sudo` command utility).

-In each scenario, assume that the VM has two network interfaces that have any of the following settings:
+In each section, assume that the VM has two network interfaces have any of the following settings:

 - Routing (the output of the `sudo ip route show` command):